Posted in Car Accident on March 29, 2022

 Let’s face it: no one likes commuting.
 Middle Tennessee and the Nashville area can be especially hectic in the mornings and evenings.
 Whether you’re commuting into the city from Mt.
 Juliet, Murfreesboro, Franklin, Hendersonville, or any of the other surrounding areas, you’ve undoubtedly experienced many slowdowns and even standstills during your daily commutes.

 Thankfully, technology can make commutes a little easier to bear and even more productive.
 But because technology in your vehicle can be highly distracting, it’s important to use it in a smart and safe manner.
-Here are five apps that can make your commute better without distracting you and increasing your risks behind the wheel.
+Here are nine apps that can make your commute better without distracting you or increasing your risks behind the wheel.

 Before you leave your driveway or your work parking lot, you should always map your route using your smartphone or vehicle’s mapping app.
 Doing so alerts you to real-time traffic conditions, and that can save you a lot of time and a big headache.
 Whether it’s simply preparing you for the possibility of a major traffic jam or rerouting you to avoid one, mapping your destination ahead of time is one of the best things you can do before you put your vehicle in drive.